MCNW 19 Day Northwest Passage Trip 2022 TOUR

-This one-time offering will be led/hosted by Senior Tour Leader, Martin Charlton, who in 2022 celebrates his 27th anniversary with Adventures Abroad.
-He invites you to join him on this spectacular journey.
+This one-time offering will be led/hosted by Senior Tour Leader, Martin Charlton, who in 2020 (was to) celebrate his 25th anniversary with Adventures Abroad.
+He invites you to join him on this spectacular journey (happy 27th!).

 One of the world's greatest voyages is calling!
 Pristine fjords.
 Looming glaciers.
 Jagged icebergs.
 Grand vistas, historic sites.

 Marine mammals, bears, and birds.
 Find a warm welcome in Nunavut's communities, and enjoy Greenland's geology, geography, and culture with a European flair.

 Every day is a new adventure in the Northwest Passage: hiking, photography, birding.
 Learning with our experts.
 Meeting the people who call the Arctic home.
 Sailing the passage at the top of the world!

 The spirit of exploration is what draws us to visit places seldom seen, off the beaten path... and even off the map!

 That means visiting new places as often as possible.
 It means travelling with experts and local cultural ambassadors.

 This journey from Coppermine River (Kugluktuk) in Nunavut to Kangerlussuaq, Greenland is one of the world's greatest voyages.

 The following is a list of sample hotels at some locations included on this tour.
 The hotels shown here are meant to provide a general sense of the standard of hotel we usually aim for; they are not necessarily confirmed for your chosen departure.